-In October 2010, representatives from industry, unions and HSE came together to launch the new SIMPL (Safety in Manufacturing PLastics) initiative and its strategy, aimed at improving health and safety standards in the plastics industry.
+In January 2018, representatives from industry, unions and HSE came together to launch the new SIMPL (Safety in Manufacturing Plastics and Composites) initiative and its strategy PDF, aimed at improving health and safety standards in the plastics and composites industry.

-Throughout 2012 the SIMPL partnership will be sending information out to the plastics industry at regular intervals on a range of topics that have been highlighted as problem areas for the industry.
+Throughout 2018 to 2021 the SIMPL partnership will be sending information out to the plastics and composites industry at regular intervals on a range of topics that have been highlighted as problem areas for the industry.

 According to HSE RIDDOR statistics in 2009-2010(p), the fatal accident rate in plastics was similar to the all industries fatal accident rate.
 The major injury rate in plastics was higher than the all industry figure and the over 3 day injury rate was significantly higher than the all industries industry rate.
 All of these injury rates show that in 2009-10 approximately 937 workers in the plastics industries were injured as a result of their work.
 These statistics along with anecdotal information from industry that health and safety awareness and standards needed to be improved to prevent workers being injured were the main drivers for the partners to take action.
 This led to industry, Unions and HSE coming together to discuss how to improve health and safety performance in the plastics industry.

 SIMPL stands for ‘safety in manufacturing plastics’.
 It is a partnership between industry, Unions and HSE and aims to improve health and safety standards in the plastics industry.
 There are a number of different industry stakeholders involved in the initiative, from trade associations to training organisations.
 It is a supportive initiative that aims to identify areas for health and safety improvement in industry and to provide help and tools for companies to use to improve these areas.

 - Composites UK

 - Wolverhampton College, Polymer & Training Innovation Centre